 For the prospective student, the selection of a writing program is a four-fold choice.
 First and foremost, it is an artistic choice.
 Then, it is a financial choice, a professional choice, and a personal choice.
 Luckily, there are now hundreds of creative writing programs, and their variety makes it far easier for you to find the programs most helpful to your needs and goals.
 Attending a writing program will be a large investment of your time, work, and money, so it is best if you arrive at your own ranking of the programs best suited to your needs.
 Our Guide to Writing Programs will provide you with a convenient overview of the programs available to you.

-If you plan to write a historical novel related to the snubbing of women’s careers in science and medicine, for instance, you should probably choose a program where a strong practitioner of the historical novel is in residence along with those writers who are experts in feminist narratives and criticism.
-Or, if you wish to write experimental poetry, you might only be punishing yourself if you unwittingly go to a highly ranked program staffed mainly by practitioners of traditional verse.
+If you plan to write a historical novel related to the snubbing of women’s careers in science and medicine, you should probably choose a program where a strong practitioner of the historical novel is in residence along with writers who are experts in feminist narratives and criticism.
+If you plan to write science fiction or detective fiction, you should choose a program with practitioners of those genres.
+Or if you wish to write experimental poetry, you might only be punishing yourself if you unwittingly go to a program staffed mainly by practitioners of traditional verse.
 Your years of study in a creative writing program will be more fruitful if you can work with those writers whose works hold some affinities with your own subject matter and with your own aesthetics.
 Whose advice do you think would be most useful to you in helping you shape your first book?—that’s the big question.

 You will probably not be familiar with all the writers at any particular writing program, but you should acquaint yourself with their work before you apply, and certainly before you make your final decision as to which program you will attend.
-Even though you may not ever hope to emulate the kinds of work some of those writers produce, do you still find merit in their work?
+Even though you may never hope to emulate the kinds of work some of those writers produce, do you still find merit in their work?
 The best advice here is paradoxical: be prepared to study with writers you like and with writers you don’t like, but in whom you still find substance, inventiveness, and intelligence.
-If you study only with writers you already admire, you may run the risk of becoming merely eclectic or imitative.
-Studying with a wide range of talents will probably serve you best, so look for variety in the faculty.
-You may learn, for example, to construct your own extraordinary stories of the ordinary in the unadorned style of Barbara Pym or one of your teachers only by first studying the redounding rhetoric of Henry James, the caustic satires of Dawn Powell, and the encyclopedic narratives of yet another one of your teachers (all of whom you may have previously resisted).
+If you study only with writers you already admire, you may run the risk of becoming merely imitative or one-dimensional.
+Studying with a wide range of talents will probably serve you best, so look for both artistic kinship and variety in the faculty.
+You may learn, for example, to construct your own fine stories of ordinary life in the unadorned style of Amy Hempel or one of your teachers only by first studying the redounding rhetoric of Henry James, the witty satires of Dawn Powell, and the surreal narratives of yet another one of your teachers (all of whom you may have previously resisted).
 In the end, you may find yourself—master of influences—writing simply in your own voice.
 Or you may improve your free verse by studying with advocates of formal poetry and by writing sonnets and sestinas.
-By doing things unlike themselves, writers grow, mature—and become artists.
+By doing things unlike themselves, writers grow, mature, and become artists.

-A program will provide you with the time and structure to stretch and write unlike yourself, better than yourself; but your experiments will be the most rewarding if you first select the faculty of writers whose works you admire most.
+A program will provide you with the time and structure to stretch and write unlike yourself—better than your old self; but your experiments will be the most rewarding if you first select the faculty of writers whose works you admire most.

 Your Financial Needs: Consider Each School’s Level of Support